Tide dial

-A tide dial, also known as a Mass or scratch dial, is a sundial marked with the canonical hours rather than or in addition to the standard hours of daylight.
+A tide dial, also known as a mass dial or a scratch dial, is a sundial marked with the canonical hours rather than or in addition to the standard hours of daylight.
 Such sundials were particularly common between the 7th and 14th centuries in Europe, at which point they began to be replaced by mechanical clocks.
 There are more than 3,000 surviving tide dials in England and at least 1,500 in France.

 Name

 The name tide dial preserves the Old English term tīd, used for hours and canonical hours prior to the Norman Conquest of England, after which the Norman French hour gradually replaced it.
 The actual Old English name for sundials was dægmæl or "day-marker".

 History

 Jews long recited prayers at fixed times of day.
 Psalm 119 in particular mentions praising God seven times a day, and the apostles Peter and John are mentioned attending afternoon prayers.
 Christian communities initially followed numerous local traditions with regard to prayer, but Charlemagne compelled his subjects to follow the Roman liturgy, and his son Louis the Pious imposed the Rule of St Benedict upon their religious communities.

 The canonical hours adopted by Benedict and imposed by the Frankish kings were the office of matins in the wee hours of the night, Lauds at dawn, Prime at the 1st hour of sunlight, Terce at the 3rd, Sext at the 6th, Nones at the 9th, Vespers at sunset, and Compline before retiring in complete silence.
 Monks were called to these hours by their abbot or by the ringing of the church bell, with the time between services organised in reading the Bible or other religious texts, in manual labour, or in sleep.

 The need for these monastic communities and others to organize their times of prayer prompted the establishment of tide dials built into the walls of churches.
 They began to be used in England in the late 7th century and spread from there across continental Europe through copies of Bede's works and by the Saxon and Hiberno-Scottish missions.
 Within England, tide dials fell out of favour after the Norman Conquest.
 By the 13th century, some tide dials – like that at Strasbourg Cathedral – were constructed as independent statues rather than built into the walls of the churches.
 From the 14th century onwards, the cathedrals and other large churches began to use mechanical clocks and the canonical sundials lost their utility, except in small rural churches, where they remained in use until the 16th century.

 There are more than 3,000 surviving tide dials in England and at least 1,500 in France, mainly in Normandy, Touraine, Charente, and at monasteries along the pilgrimage routes to Santiago de Compostela in northwestern Spain.